VoxCrafterLP/blog/docs/guides/luxfibre-pfsense.md

 To add an interface for IPTV, go to the *interface assignments* tab and add a new interface with the VLAN 35 selected as the network port.
 You can give the interface a recognizable name such as ```IPTV```.
-Then set the IPv4 configuration type to static and ipv6 to none.
-Give the interface a static ip of ```10.10.10.10``` with a bitmask of ```32```.
+Then set the IPv4 configuration type to static and IPv6 to none.
+Give the interface a static IP address of ```10.10.10.10``` with a mask of ```32```.
 Make sure that private networks are ^^NOT^^ blocked.

 ### Firewall rules

 In this section we will add the required firewall rules for IPTV.
-To do so, switch to IPTV tab in the firewall rules.
+To do so, switch to the IPTV tab in the firewall rules.
 Then add the following rules.

 !!! example "Firewall rules"